|Document revision:||2.2 (November 28, 2007, 10:45 GMT)|

-Queuing is a mechanism that controls data rate allocation, delay variability, timely delivery, and delivery reliability.
-The MikroTik RouterOS supports the following queuing mechanisms:
+Bandwidth Control is a set of mechanisms that control data rate allocation, delay variability, timely delivery, and delivery reliability.
+The MikroTik RouterOS supports the following queuing disciplines:

 - PFIFO - Packets First-In First-Out